cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 - IntelliJ IDEA Community, downloadable from
   <https://www.jetbrains.com/idea/download/>

-As a first step for today's lab, ensure you can install and/or access at least one of these.
+As a first step for today's lab, ensure you have access to your preferred IDE or editor.

 After downloading and opening the lab code from
 <https://cits5501.github.io/resources/#lab-labs>,
-you may need to
-instruct your IDE to add the "JUnit 5" libraries to the project;
-typically, viewing the project *properties* in your IDE will reveal some way of doing this.
+you may need to instruct your IDE to add the "JUnit 5" libraries to the project; typically, viewing the project *properties* in your IDE will reveal some way of doing this.

 ## 2. JUnit tests